 I was raised in Southeast Georgia, close to the buckle of the Bible Belt.
 I came of age in the mid-1990s, when the Christian Coalition was at the height of its influence, Newt Gingrich was making contracts with America, and it seemed like national revival was closely tied to the fortunes of the Republican Party.
 Those were heady days for politically conservative evangelicals, Bill Clinton’s presidency notwithstanding.
 I was a proud member of the College Republicans and listened regularly to D. James Kennedy and James Dobson on American Family Radio.

-I was also what my friend Bruce Ashford calls a “cultural anorexic.”
+I was also what a friend calls a “cultural anorexic.”
 To my thinking, American culture was decadent and should be avoided by believers—with the exception, of course, of voting for Republican politicians.
 I didn’t listen to secular music for a couple of years.
 I didn’t watch any R-rated movies and avoided most PG-13 movies.
 I even avoided G-rated movies (at least the ones made by the Walt Disney Company).
 I wore a lot of Christian t-shirts and rocked a “What Would Jesus Do?” bracelet.
 As I have reflected on those years, I think I meant well.
 I really wanted to honor God.
 But I was an arrogant, condescending, and pretty ignorant religious reactionary.

 All this began to change the summer between my junior and senior years of college.
 Simply put, I discovered Chuck Colson.
 Previously, I had listened to the “Breakpoint” radio program, so I knew Colson’s name.
 But that summer, I read his book How Now Shall We Live?.
 Next, I read The Body: Being Life in Darkness.
 I started subscribing to Christianity Today, and Colson’s columns became a monthly highlight.
 I started reading every essay of Colson’s that I could find on the internet.
 By the time I graduated from college, by God’s grace—and with Chuck Colson’s help—I was no longer a religious reactionary.